Hepatitis: A Global Problem

-Each year, this stealthy killer in the blood causes 1.4 million entirely preventable deaths.
+Each year, viral hepatitis causes more than ONE million entirely preventable deaths.

-Moreover, misconceptions often impede the disease’s diagnosis and treatment.
-Often those who have the disease are undiagnosed until later in life, when they develop life-threatening illness resulting from liver cirrhosis or cancer.
-Though widely assumed to be caused primarily by drug use or unsafe sex, most people become infected with hepatitis because of unsafe healthcare or early in life from an infected mother or family member.
+Misconceptions often prevent the disease’s diagnosis and treatment.
+People with the disease are often undiagnosed until later in life, when they develop life-threatening illnesses resulting from liver cirrhosis or cancer.

-According to WHO, hepatitis B virus is most pervasive in sub-Saharan Africa and east Asia, where more than 1 in 10 adults are living with hepatitis B because they did not benefit from routine childhood vaccination programs.
-High rates of chronic infections are also found in the South American Amazon region, as well as in the southern parts of eastern and central Europe.
+According to WHO, hepatitis B is most pervasive in sub-Saharan Africa and east Asia, where more than one in 10 adults live with hepatitis B because they did not benefit from routine childhood vaccination programmes.
+High rates of chronic infections are also found in the South American Amazon region and the southern parts of eastern and central Europe.
 Hepatitis B is also common in the Middle East and the Indian subcontinent.

 The central and east Asian and north and west African regions are the most affected by hepatitis C, primarily due to unsafe medical injections and other medical procedures.
-However, epidemics of hepatitis C virus infections among people who inject drugs are affecting all regions in the world.
+However, epidemic hepatitis C virus infections among people who inject drugs affect all regions worldwide.

 Highly effective prevention and treatment tools exist in the form of childhood vaccinations for hepatitis B that prevent 95% of infections.
-New drugs can cure more than 90% of people with chronic hepatitis C infection.
+New drugs can cure more than 90% of chronic hepatitis C infections.
 Treatment can reverse liver scarring and the risk of cancer.

-Mother-to-child transmission of hepatitis B could, in fact, be eliminated via a comprehensive approach that includes prevention of hepatitis B virus infection in young women, testing for hepatitis B during pregnancy and treating those mothers at highest risk of infecting their newborns, and providing hepatitis B virus vaccine to all infants within 24 hours of birth.
+Mother-to-child transmission (MTCT) of hepatitis B could be eliminated via a comprehensive approach that includes prevention of hepatitis B virus infection in young women, testing for hepatitis B during pregnancy and treating those mothers at highest risk of infecting their newborns and providing hepatitis B virus vaccine to all infants within 24 hours of birth.